lgvier/autonomous_stand/README.md

 Relay: https://www.amazon.com/gp/product/B00LW15A4W - Costs $6 for a pair, works with Arduino, Raspberry Pi or any other 5V system and also supports high voltage (in case you find some other use for the second relay).

+Any Arduino will do, but here's a cheap option that I used on another project: https://www.amazon.com/gp/product/B07G99NNXL

 # Setup

 Connect the Relay to the Arduino - GND to GND, 5V to 5V and Input to any of the digital pins - I'm using pin #3 (make sure the code points to the same pin):